Nairobi Nairobi County, Kenya Travel Guide

 Significant price reductions on flights and accommodation, not many tourists at popular sites.

 Heavy rainfall can disrupt travel plans.
-Outdoor activities may face limitations.
+Outdoor activities might face limitations.
 Some lodges might close.

 Nairobi does not experience monsoons or hurricanes.
 Extreme temperatures are rare; heatwaves are uncommon, and temperatures seldom drop below 10°C (50°F).